n8n-io/n8n-docs/docs/doc2/settings-users.md

 ---
 title: "Users"
+description: How to add a user and reset the password
 date: "2021-10-29"
 icons: fontawesome/solid-user-plus
 tags:
   - DOC²
+  - Settings
   - Users
+  - Password
 ---

 Users can be managed via "SETTINGS -> Users".
 You can find the option as follows.